Adam Henrique: Anaheim Ducks

+Edmonton Oilers

+On March 6, 2024, in the final year of his contract with the now rebuilding Ducks and unexpected to re-sign with the team as the trade deadline approached, Henrique was traded to the Edmonton Oilers along with Sam Carrick in a pair of trades with Henrique getting swapped to the Tampa Bay Lightning first to limit the amount of Henrique's salary being taken on by Edmonton.
+The Ducks received a first-round draft pick in 2024 and a conditional fifth-round pick in 2025 in the exchange, with Tampa receiving a fourth-round pick in 2026 as compensation for alleviating a quarter of Henrique's salary.
+The Oilers made it to the Stanley Cup Final, but fell to the Florida Panthers in seven games.
+Henrique had seven points in the playoffs that season.

+On July 1, 2024, Henrique signed a two-year, $6 million contract with the Oilers.

 International play

-Henrique first played at the International stage for Canada at the 2010 World Junior Championships, in Saskatchewan, Canada.
-He helped the hosts claim the silver medal, registering 1 goal in 6 games.
+Henrique first played at the international stage for Canada at the 2010 World Junior Championships, in Saskatchewan, Canada.

 On April 29, 2019, Henrique was named to the Team Canada roster to make his full international debut at the 2019 IIHF World Championship held in Slovakia.
-Henrique helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
+Henrique helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26, 2019.
 He finished the tournament posting 2 assists in 10 appearances.

 In 2021, Henrique was again named to the Team Canada roster for the 2021 IIHF World Championship held in Slovakia.
 Henrique had an outstanding tournament, with 6 goals and 11 points in 10 games.
 Team Canada this time won the gold medal, defeating Finland in the final.

-Personal
+Personal life

 Henrique married Lauren Thomas, the daughter of former NHL player Steve Thomas in 2021.